-On the rare occasions when a grade of incomplete is awarded, the student must work directly with their field liaison to resolve the reason for the incomplete.
-All incompletes should be resolved as soon as possible and in accordance with university policy.
+Students who need to complete the field hour requirements after the conclusion of the semester will need to have received a grade of In Progress (IP) or a grade of Incomplete.
+An Incomplete grade requires that the student has met all University and Field requirements for receiving an Incomplete and has contracted with their Faculty Liaison and their Field Instructor for the Faculty Liaison's and Field Instructor's continued availability during that period.
+On the rare occasions when a grade of incomplete is awarded, the student must work directly with their Faculty Liaison to resolve the reason for the incomplete.
+All incompletes should be resolved as soon as possible and in accordance with University policy.
 Students who have had repeated absences in field seminar and/or field placement, without a valid reason or informing the field instructor and/or faculty liaison, may be terminated from placement immediately.
-Students are to follow the scheduling patterns for full or part-time students which appear on their plans of study.
+Students are to follow the scheduling patterns for full or part-time students, which appear on their plans of study.